ieb/candleLightJS/README.md

 * [x] Implement fast packet support.
 * [x] Implement message filtering in the firmware.
 * [x] Implement candump and playback to capture and playback raw packets in gs_host format. (timestamp + 24 bytes)
-* [ ] Fix conversion from message -> candump format, currently packets contain the wrong data.
+* [x] Fix conversion from message -> candump format, currently packets contain the wrong data.
+* [x] Switch to using libusb endpoint polling rather than recursively calling the transferIn mechanism.
+The approach is effectively the same except using libusb endpoint polling makes use of threads inside libusb to handle the usb interface which results in lower CPU load as the bandwidth increases.
+For low CANBus traffic levels it probably doesnt matter.
+Testing on  macOS the node process drops from about 10% CPU to 2% CPU.